-- 1. Sufficient numbers of Latvian-educated and suitably skilled new workers are available for employment in the Latvian space sector - 2.
-Latvia's overall return from the ESA's programmes meets the targets the minimum cumulative return coefficient of 0.95 at the end of 2027 - 3.
-At least 10 new companies benefit from the ESA engagement - 4.
-At least 5 (15 if ESA BIC established) new start-up and spin-off companies benefit from the ESA engagement - 5.
-At least 5 commercial space contracts won by Latvian entities outside the ESA and EU programmes - 6.
-Latvian companies have products in the supply chain of the Large System Integrators - 7.
-The number of above the threshold evaluated project proposals through the EU Horizon Europe programme in space-related activities are doubled(from years 2021 to 2027) - 8.
+- 1. Sufficient numbers of educated and suitably skilled new workers are available for employment in the Latvian space sector; - 2.
+Latvia's overall return from the ESA's programmes meets the targets the minimum cumulative return coefficient of 0.95 at the end of 2027; - 3.
+At least 15 new companies benefit from the ESA engagement; - 4.
+At least 15 start-up and spin-off companies benefit from the ESA Business Incubator engagement; - 5.
+Latvian entities outside the ESA and EU programs have won commercial or scientific contracts with global space industry organizations, totalling at least 9 million euros; - 6.
+Number of space contracts won in ESA, EU or EDA programmes of Latvian companies in partnership with Large System Integrators; - 7.
+The number of financed project through the EU Horizon Europe programme or other international programmes e.g. Interreg Europe, European Defence Fund and other in space-related activities (from years 2021 to 2027) at least 20. - 8.
 Latvian researchers are included in the core science team of at least one ESA science mission, or are key authors the production of at least three published research papers based on the data from the ESA spacecraft or missions. - 9.
-At least five new sustainable Earth Observation or navigation services (applications) that are based on advanced data analytics capabilities of space data are developed and integrated in the public or private sector - 10.
-At least five Latvian companies operating in non-space markets have integrated space-based capabilities into their commercial service portfolio (e.g., civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, forestry, agriculture, energy, financial services, etc.).
+At least five new sustainable Earth Observation or navigation services (applications) that are based on advanced data analytics capabilities of space data are developed and integrated in the public or private sector. - 10.
+At least five Latvian companies operating in non-space markets have integrated and used space-based capabilities into their commercial service portfolio (e.g., civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, forestry, agriculture, energy, financial services, etc.).

-&lt;sup>1 The scope of the strategy focuses on education (skills), scientific and industrial aspects of Latvian space sector development and does not include other broader dimensions
+1 The scope of the strategy focuses on education (skills), scientific and industrial aspects of Latvian space sector development and does not include other broader dimensions